Fun Things to do in Seattle with Kids!

 The Tropical Asia exhibit was the favorite of the day, hands down.
 The Orangutans stole the show with their endless chatter amongst each other and put on a show for the crowd.
 They are quite loud, though, so if you have children with sensitive hearing, you may want to keep your visit short.

-The jaguars in the Tropical Rainforest exhibit were a favorite, and Holter had fun navigating the way using the map of the zoo.
+The jaguars in the Tropical Rainforest exhibit were a favorite, and my oldest son had fun navigating the way using the map of the zoo.

 We ended our time at the zoo at the outdoor playground.
 No matter where in the world we are exploring, I always find time for the boys to have unstructured playtime.
 Even though at the Woodland Park Zoo, we roamed freely and the boys loved their time there, they will never give up a chance to climb, run, jump and just be boys.